claront/blog/source/about/index.markdown

 I live with my wife (except for the three months of the walk) in Salt Lake City, Utah.
 We have three children who have brought us eleven grandchildren.

 Professionally, I am a software developer.
 My current passion is Ruby on Rails.
+Check out my post [Technology on the Road](./blog/2013/07/31/technology-on-the-road/) to see what I am using on the walk.

 The best way to reach me is by email at <claront@gmail.com>.